snapwiki/SnapProjectEmbed/README.md

 # Credits

-A big thank you to @GrahamSH for all his help and mw-embedScratch contributors which was our design inspiration.
+A big thank you to mw-embedScratch contributors which was our design inspiration.

 # Legal

 SnapProjectEmbed - A MediaWiki extension that allows embedding Snap! projects.

-Copyright (C) 2020 R4356th
+Copyright (C) 2020 R4356th and GrahamSH

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by